shakebugs/shake-docs/docs/flutter/users/chat.md

 // highlight-end
 ```

-### Set up Server Key on the Shake dashboard
+### Set up Service Account credentials on the Shake dashboard

-The last thing you'll have to do is to add Firebase Cloud Messaging *Server Key* to the Shake Dashboard.
+The last thing you'll have to do is to upload Firebase Cloud Messaging *Service Account* credentials to the Shake Dashboard.

-Navigate to the *Project Settings → Cloud Messaging* on the Firebase and and copy *Server Key* to the *Workspace Administration → App settings* on the Shake dashboard.
+Navigate to the *Project Settings → Service accounts → Generate new private key → Generate key* on the Firebase and upload *Service Account* credentials to the *Workspace Administration → App settings* on the Shake dashboard.

 ### Local notifications